Federal Environment Grants

 Jul 22, 2025

-This funding opportunity provides financial support to state governments for projects that conserve and recover threatened and endangered species within their jurisdictions.
+This funding opportunity provides financial support to state agencies in the northeastern U.S. for projects that conserve endangered species and their habitats, promoting collaboration with local organizations.

 Application Deadline